John M. Conroy: World War II

 In 1940, against the advice of his agent who said "the big parts are coming", he hopped the S.S.
 Lurline (manifest records February 21, 1941) to Honolulu, Hawaii, where he learned to fly and made his first solo flight in 1941.
 He was working at Pearl Harbor as a civilian digging underground fuel tanks on Sunday, December 7, 1941, when the base was attacked.
 After witnessing the Japanese attack he immediately enlisted in the United States Army Air Forces.

 In early 1942, just months after his 21st birthday, he was commissioned as a second lieutenant.
 "Jack" took flight instruction by Lt.
 F. D. Clasen in a Vultee BT-13 at Chico Army Air Field, class of '43-D squadron 2.
-As the pilot of a B-17 was in command of a nine-man crew.
+As the pilot of a B-17, he was in command of a nine-man crew.
 He flew his B-17 across the North Atlantic and as part of the 379th Bombardment Group of the 8th Air Force, operating from Kimbolton, England, flew 19 missions over Germany.
 On his 19th mission, on November 30, 1944, his aircraft was shot down over German farmland.
 After his crew bailed out, he forced his way out of the nose door, dislocating and fracturing his shoulder and breaking his right arm in the process.
 He parachuted to earth, landing in a farmer's field somewhere near Zeitz, was captured, interrogated and interned as a prisoner of war at Stalag Luft I, Compound North 3, on the Baltic coast until the end of the war.
 Conroy remained on active duty with the USAAF until 1948, serving as a special air mission pilot and as an instructor in a reserve training unit.
 Following an honorable discharge from the service, he spent 12 years as an airline pilot.